 Phototherapy is the use of light waves as a treatment.
-The American Academy of Dermatology recommends that phototherapy be used to treat atopic dermatitis (eczema) as a second-line therapy, meaning that it is only used after the primary recommended treatment hasn’t worked to clear atopic dermatitis.
-In the treatment of eczema, primary treatment is the use of emollients (moisturizers), topical steroids, and topical calcineurin inhibitors.
+The American Academy of Dermatology recommends that phototherapy be used to treat atopic dermatitis (eczema) as a second-line therapy, meaning that it is only used after the primary recommended treatment hasn’t worked.
+In the treatment of atopic dermatitis, primary treatment is the use of emollients (moisturizers), topical steroids, and topical calcineurin inhibitors.
 Phototherapy may also be used as a maintenance therapy or in conjunction with topical treatments for people with chronic atopic dermatitis.1

 UV light used for phototherapy

 Various forms of ultraviolet (UV) light are used in phototherapy for atopic dermatitis.
 UV light is on the spectrum between visible light and x-rays with a wavelength between 400 and 10 nanometers.
 It is not visible to the human eye due to its shorter wavelength and higher frequency than what the brain can perceive as images.
 Also referred to as UV radiation, UV light is present in sunlight as well as in artificial forms, such as those used in phototherapy for atopic dermatitis.2,3